-The AbleGamers peer counseling program crafts individualized strategies for people with disabilities to develop solutions to accessibility challenges, combat their social isolation, and join a community of millions of players worldwide.
+The primary focus of the AbleGamers Peer Counseling program is to engage, understand, and educate people with the knowledge and skills needed to harness gaming for social outcomes, combat social isolation, and join a community of millions of players worldwide.

 Our Peer Counseling team consists of players with disabilities and occupational professionals who work together to find the best solutions to enable play.
 An AbleGamers’ Peer Counselor is an AbleGamers team member who gets to know the player with disabilities and to understand their unique needs.
 With the information, we identify the accessibility hurdles and provide resources and suggestions in order to facilitate play and engagement in the community spaces around gaming to create rich social experiences.

 Peer Counseling Process:

 We invite the player to lead the session(s), to share with us the experience they seek and their goals.
 We help to uncover a player’s strengths (and challenges) so that we can lead them down a path of success.
 We get to know the environment and the resources at their disposal.
 We work toward individualized solutions that will allow the player to start playing.
 We lead players into rich social communities to explore amazing worlds and stories, combat social isolation, and join millions of players worldwide.